Infertility is defined as trying to get pregnant with frequent, unprotected sex for at least a year with no success.

-Infertility results from female factors about one-third of the time and male factors about one-third of the time.
+Infertility results from female factors about one-third of the time and both female and male factors about one-third of the time.
 The cause is either unknown or a combination of male and female factors in the remaining cases.

 Female infertility causes can be difficult to diagnose.
-There are many available treatments, which will depend on the cause of infertility.
+There are many treatments, depending on the infertility cause.
 Many infertile couples will go on to conceive a child without treatment.
-After trying to get pregnant for two years, about 95 percent of couples successfully conceive.

 The main symptom of infertility is the inability to get pregnant.
 A menstrual cycle that's too long (35 days or more), too short (less than 21 days), irregular or absent can mean that you're not ovulating.
-There may be no other outward signs or symptoms.
+There might be no other signs or symptoms.

 When to see a doctor

-When to seek help sometimes depends on your age:
+When to seek help can depend on your age:

-Up to age 35, most doctors recommend trying to get pregnant for at least a year before testing or treatment.
+- Up to age 35, most doctors recommend trying to get pregnant for at least a year before testing or treatment.

-If you're between 35 and 40, discuss your concerns with your doctor after six months of trying.
+- If you're between 35 and 40, discuss your concerns with your doctor after six months of trying.

-If you're older than 40, your doctor may want to begin testing or treatment right away.
+- If you're older than 40, your doctor might suggest testing or treatment right away.

-Your doctor may also want to begin testing or treatment right away if you or your partner has known fertility problems, or if you have a history of irregular or painful periods, pelvic inflammatory disease, repeated miscarriages, prior cancer treatment, or endometriosis.
+Your doctor might also want to begin testing or treatment right away if you or your partner has known fertility problems, or if you have a history of irregular or painful periods, pelvic inflammatory disease, repeated miscarriages, cancer treatment, or endometriosis.

 For pregnancy to occur, every step of the human reproduction process has to happen correctly.
 The steps in this process are:

-One of the two ovaries releases a mature egg.
+- One of the two ovaries releases a mature egg.

-The egg is picked up by the fallopian tube.
+- The egg is picked up by the fallopian tube.

-Sperm swim up the cervix, through the uterus and into the fallopian tube to reach the egg for fertilization.
+- Sperm swim up the cervix, through the uterus and into the fallopian tube to reach the egg for fertilization.

-The fertilized egg travels down the fallopian tube to the uterus.
+- The fertilized egg travels down the fallopian tube to the uterus.

 In women, a number of factors can disrupt this process at any step.
 Female infertility is caused by one or more of the factors below.

-Ovulation disorders, meaning you ovulate infrequently or not at all, account for infertility in about 1 in 4 infertile couples.
-Problems with the regulation of reproductive hormones by the hypothalamus or the pituitary gland, or problems in the ovary, can cause ovulation disorders.
+Ovulating infrequently or not at all accounts for most cases of infertility.
+Problems with the regulation of reproductive hormones by the hypothalamus or the pituitary gland or problems in the ovary can cause ovulation disorders.

-Polycystic ovary syndrome (PCOS).
+- Polycystic ovary syndrome (PCOS).
 PCOS causes a hormone imbalance, which affects ovulation.
 PCOS is associated with insulin resistance and obesity, abnormal hair growth on the face or body, and acne.
 It's the most common cause of female infertility.

-Hypothalamic dysfunction.
+- Hypothalamic dysfunction.
 Two hormones produced by the pituitary gland are responsible for stimulating ovulation each month — follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
 Excess physical or emotional stress, a very high or very low body weight, or a recent substantial weight gain or loss can disrupt production of these hormones and affect ovulation.
 Irregular or absent periods are the most common signs.

-Premature ovarian failure.
-Also called primary ovarian insufficiency, this disorder is usually caused by an autoimmune response or by premature loss of eggs from your ovary (possibly from genetics or chemotherapy).
-The ovary no longer produces eggs, and it lowers estrogen production in women under the age of 40.
+- Primary ovarian insufficiency.
+Also called premature ovarian failure, this is usually caused by an autoimmune response or by premature loss of eggs from your ovary, possibly as a result of genetics or chemotherapy.
+The ovary no longer produces eggs, and it lowers estrogen production in women under age 40.

-Too much prolactin.
-The pituitary gland may cause excess production of prolactin (hyperprolactinemia), which reduces estrogen production and may cause infertility.
-Usually related to a pituitary gland problem, this can also be caused by medications you're taking for another disease.
+- Too much prolactin.
+The pituitary gland can cause excess production of prolactin (hyperprolactinemia), which reduces estrogen production and can cause infertility.
+This can also be caused by medications you're taking for another condition.